dialogic-godot/documentation/documentation/auto-advance.md

 between "Per Character" and "Per Word".\
 These settings modify the pace at which text is displayed, adding extra delays either on character or word count.

+### Reading Speed

+For Visual Novels, enabling players to set their text speed is a common practice.
+To provide the same feature using Dialogic, consider setting `Dialogic.Setting.autoadvance_delay_modifier`.

+This setting, located within `Dialogic.Setting`, allows you to fine-tune the delay modifier, multiplying "Additional Delay".\
+By default, if this value is not set, Dialogic uses a multiplier of 1, causing no change to the delay.

 [comment]: <> (TODO: Add a backlink to the Settings documentation)